-NECSUS accepts both solicited and unsolicited submissions for consideration on a rolling basis throughout the year in addition to book, festival, and exhibition reviews (see specific submission guidelines for the review section at the end of the page).
+NECSUS accepts both solicited and unsolicited submissions for consideration in addition to book, film festival, and exhibition reviews (see specific submission guidelines for the review section at the end of the page).
 Prior to developing a complete manuscript authors are asked to submit an abstract (300 words max.) with short bio (100 words max.) and 3-5 key bibliographic sources to the editors, who will make a preliminary decision regarding the topic’s relevance to the journal’s aims and scope and will provide suggestions for developing the manuscript.

 Manuscripts and manuscript proposals and other editorial correspondence should be sent to: